sahiltajne/ComfyUI-Z-Image-Turbo-Resolutions/README.md

 # Z Image Turbo Resolutions

-A custom node for ComfyUI that provides quick access to optimized image resolutions for Stable Diffusion turbo models.
+A ComfyUI custom node that provides quick access to all image resolutions for the Z Image Turbo model, sourced from its official Hugging Face Space.

 ## Features